Josehokec/FAST4CER/FAST/readMe.md

 The code first creates event schema, index structures, and constraint property value ranges based on the statement.

 Next, it loads the record file.

 Then it loads the query statement json file.

 Finally, it executes a specific method for querying.

-## Section 2 About Codes
+## Section 2 Program Code

 ### Section 2.1 Package